coderyeasin/astro-test/src/pages/posts/en/report-a-stolen-lost-card-replace-the-card.md

 answer2: 1.
 Tap on card under card settings
 category: Cards
 ---
-**How can I issue a virtual card?**
+# **Report a stolen/lost card & replace the card**

-1. From the bottom menu
+1. If your card's damaged, lost or stolen, it's easy to order a new one From the bottom menu,
-2. Tap on card under card settings
+2. Tap on card
-3. Tap on: Get your card now
+   Tap on (🔒) lock card icons
-4. Set Passcode
+3. Tap on card under card settings
-5. Enter OTP
+4. Tap on report and replace the card

-**How can I issue a virtual card?**
+5. Set Passcode

-1. From the bottom menu
+6. Enter OTP
-2. Tap on card under card settings
+7. Select the replacement reason: Damaged, lost, or stolen
-3. Tap on: Get your card now
+8. Confirm the shipping address or add a new address
-4. Set Passcode
+9. Enter the passcode you will receive by SMS
-5. Enter OTP
+10. Confirm your approval on the fees: 25 SAR + Vat 3.75 SAR